-- a persistent feeling of tingling or numbness in your pelvic or genital area
+- having a persistent feeling of tingling or numbness in your pelvic or genital area

 - feeling like something’s stuck in your anus no matter how often you poop

-- feeling like you need to pee a lot even if very little comes out
+- feeling like you need to urinate a lot even if very little comes out

-- pain, burning, or stinging when you pee
+- experiencing pain, burning, or stinging when you pee

-- experiencing any pain or numbness when you have sex
+- experiencing pain or numbness when you have sex

 A doctor will likely ask you about your lifestyle and medical history.
-They’ll also do a physical examination to look for any other causes of pudendal nerve pain causes.
+They’ll also do a physical examination to look for any other causes of pudendal nerve pain.

 A doctor may recommend tests, depending on the pattern of pain and other symptoms you’re having.
 Potential tests include:

-- Digital exam: They’ll insert a finger into your vagina or rectum to feel for causes of pressure.
+- Digital exam: As part of your physical exam, your doctor might insert a finger into your vagina or rectum to feel for causes of pressure.

-- Magnetic resource imaging (MRI): An MRI can help them look at the pelvic area for a tumor that may be the underlying cause.
+- CT or MRI scan: A CT scan or MRI scan can help doctors look at the pelvic area for a tumor that may be the underlying cause of the nerve entrapment.

 - Electromyography (EMG): An EMG can show how the nerve responds to electrical signals.

-- Nerve blockers: They can inject nerve blockers into the pudendal nerve to see whether numbing the nerve helps reduce your pain.
+- Nerve blockers: Doctors may inject nerve blockers into the pudendal nerve to see whether numbing the nerve helps reduce your pain.

 Treatment for pudendal nerve entrapment depends on how serious the pain is and what’s compressing or damaging the nerve.

-You may need to avoid or limit activities that cause nerve compression to help prevent, reduce, or eliminate pudendal nerve pain.
+You may need to avoid or limit activities that cause pudendal nerve compression to help prevent, reduce, or eliminate the related pain.
 A doctor might suggest that you: